optimisme/js-examples/README.md

 ### scrollAnimation.html

-This example show how to animate various HTML div objects, depending on the scroll position.
+This example show how to animate one or various HTML div objects, depending on the scroll position.

 ### simplifyToNumber.html